 Ancient city of Side is accepted as one of the most visited and best historical sights in the Antalya region.
 The site dates back to the 2nd century AD and situated on a very visible place, on the end of the peninsula of Side resort.
+The historical site is home to several archaeological wonders that attract thousands of tourists every year.

 What to See?